NikolaiVChr/Autinn/README.md

 # Autinn VCV Rack plugin

-For now only modules for Windows.
+For now only modules for Windows and Linux.

 ## Retri